 Forsythia fruit is the dried seed pod of Forsythia Suspensa.
 It is a lovely bright yellow flowering bush that is among the first spring blooms in many northern climates.
 Forsythia fruit is native to China which is used in TCM (Traditional Chinese Medicine) for detoxifying.
 It is used in the preparation of detox tea to support the kidneys and skin because of its detoxifying properties.

-- It also treats high blood pressure, diarrhea, sore throat, and other ailments.
+- It also treats high blood pressure, diarrhoea, sore throat, and other ailments

 - It helps skin build the inflammatory barrier, lower capillary permeability, reduce inflammatory exudate, and thereby eliminate the acne-induced local swelling.